serverless/serverless/docs/providers/cloudflare-workers/guide/deploying.md

 ## prerequisites

 In order to deploy your Cloudflare Worker, you need to set your Cloudflare email as an environmental variable called `CLOUDFLARE_AUTH_EMAIL`, and your Cloudflare Global API Key as an environmental variable called `CLOUDFLARE_AUTH_KEY`.
-You will also need to set `accountId` and `zoneId` in `serverless.yml` under `service.config`, the first part of the path when you open [Cloudflare dashboard] as a logged in user is your `accountId`, e.g. `dash.cloudflare.com/{accountId}`.
+You will also need to set `accountId` and `zoneId` in `serverless.yml` under `service.config`.
+The first part of the path when you open [Cloudflare dashboard](https://dash.cloudflare.com/) as a logged in user is your `accountId`, e.g. `dash.cloudflare.com/{accountId}`.
 And the `zoneId` can be found from the overview tab after selecting the desired zone from the [Cloudflare dashboard](https://dash.cloudflare.com/).

 Environmental variables are variables that live inside your terminal.